The Social Security system's Family branch is organized into a network of 101 Department-level funds and one national fund.

 To qualify, the family must be entitled to child benefit for at least 3 children, including the child who has reached their twentieth birthday.
 The allowance is paid on behalf of the concerned child for a period of 12 months, beginning on the first day of the month of the child's 20th birthday up to the month preceding their 21st birthday.

-As for family benefits, the monthly rate of this allowance is divided by 2 or by 4 depending on household income (year N-2).
+As for family benefits, the amount of this allowance is divided by 2 or by 4 depending on household income (year N-2).
 However, a supplement can be paid on a sliding scale if household income for calendar year N-2 is slightly higher than the applicable income ceiling.

 This is a means-tested benefit payable to families with at least 3 children aged between 3 and 21 years.
 The income ceiling (year N-2) varies based on number of dependent children and household makeup.

-The amount is the same whether there are 3 dependent children or more.
+The amount of the family income supplement received by the family is the same whether there are 3 dependent children or more.

 This allowance is paid to raise a child who is not receiving any support from one or both parents or as a top-up to a low child support award.